AMTA-OR Annual Convention – April 7-8th, 2018 – National University of Natural Medicine (NUNM) in Portland Oregon

 10:45a-11:15a – Nora Stern, PT – Multi-Modal Pain Management and the Oregon Pain Management Commission

-11:15a-12p – Panel Discussion moderated by Tim Irving – Critical skills for Massage Professionals Treating Pain
+11:15a-12p – Panel Discussion moderated by Tim Irving – The Future of Pain Management and Massage in Oregon

 12p-1p – Lunch provided by AMTA-OR